JamieMJohns/personal-file-encryptor-decryptor-seeded-random-number-/README.md

 -->file.5.0 [missing file type and rest of original file name (potentially corrupted)]
 -->fileLast.mp3 (works like original file [before encryption])
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+Also to be added in update:
+pseudo-random number generation with numpy or other module (compiling to exe [i.e using pyinstaller])
+results in large file (>120mb) because of dependencies for numpy module;
+I have worked on code to generate pseudo-random numbers and will use it
+to replace numpy module in future release.

 - jamie johns